tkellehe/cgllm/README.md

 Code Golfing LLM language called `fumble`.
 It is powered in the browser through [WebLLM](https://webllm.mlc.ai).
 You can visit the editor [here](https://tkellehe.github.io/fumble/editor.html).

 ---

+To learn more about how to fumble, you can read the prompt yourself just like the LLM [here]().

+---